salutgeek/kubech/README.md

 ### Switch namespace
 No need to write the full name, press tab for auto complete.
 ```
-$ kubechn monitoring
+$ kns monitoring
 ```

 ## Notes
-- This tools has been tested with `bash 4.4` only.
-However it should work with other shells like `zsh`.
+- This tools has been tested with `zsh 5.8.1` only.
+However it should work with other shells like `bash`.
 - It's recommended to use this tool with [kube-ps1](https://github.com/jonmosco/kube-ps1) so current cluster is more visible.
 - It's still recommended to have [kubectx/kubens](https://github.com/ahmetb/kubectx) to manage contexts/namespaces globally.

 ## To-do
-- Test it with older `bash` versions like bash v3 on MacOS.
+- Test it with older `bash` versions like bash v3 on MacOS/Linux